 Addenda are changes made to the construction documents after project bid sets have been issued to bidders.
 Copies shall also be provided to the Owner, the State Construction Office and any other regulatory or review agencies involved.

+Addenda are issued to all plan rooms and plan holders.
 No addenda shall be issued later than 7 days prior to bid opening.
 Should significant changes or issues arise prior to or after that time, an addendum may be issued to delay or postpone the bid opening as necessary to resolve and then properly inform bidders of such changes.